 How to reach the Valley of Flowers

 Haridwar is easily reachable from Delhi by bus, taxi and train (although train gets full pretty fast and needs to be booked beforehand).
 The nearest airport is at Dehradun and from there, taxis or buses can be availed to reach Haridwar.
 Buses for Uttarakhand leave from ISBT bus stand in Delhi and it takes around 6 hours to reach Haridwar by road.
-Rishikesh is 25 kilometres away from Haridwar, easily accessible by an auto rickshaw and is a much nicer place to base for the trek.
-Shared and private taxis and public buses are available for Joshimath and it takes minimum 10 hours to reach there.
-In case of landslides, this journey gets extended by hours.
+Rishikesh is 25 kilometres away from Haridwar, easily accessible by an auto-rickshaw, and is a much nicer place to base for the trek.
+Shared and private taxis and public buses are available for Joshimath and it takes a minimum of 10 hours to reach there.
+In the case of landslides, this journey gets extended by hours.
 Motion sickness pills are advisable for those suffering from vertigo because the route is both circuitous and high.

 The options for overnight stops

 The first overnight stop happens at Haridwar or Rishikesh.
-Then the next most prefered option is Joshimath.
+Then the next most preferred option is Joshimath.
 Although Govindghat is closer to the actual trekking point, Joshimath offers better accommodation, dining options as well as ATMs, medicine shops, internet cafes and phone connectivity.
 Tourists are not permitted to stay inside the Valley of Flowers national park and accommodation facilities are available only in Ghangaria.
 Ghangaria hotels are extremely basic and the best option apart from the luxurious Sarovar Portico Camps is the GMVN bungalow.
 Prior booking is advised since VOF is a very popular trekking destination.
 Those on an extreme budget can stay at the gurudwaras at both Govindghat and Ghangaria.

 What to pack for the Valley of Flowers trek